 At a quick glance after reviewing the table below, you should be able to tell the difference between legitimate ecard email notifications and emails not from us.
-However, we still recommend that you manually type in www.123greetings.com after the http:// found in your Internet browser and put in the 20 digit ecard number provided in the email to view your ecard to ensure complete safety.
+However, we still recommend that you manually type in https://www.123greetings.com and in the search box put in the 20 digit ecard number provided in the email to view your ecard to ensure complete safety.

 |Legitimate 123Greetings.com ecard Emails||Fraudulent ecard Emails|